abelardopardo/ontask_b/docs_src/Tutorial/Tasks/workflow_details.rst

 Column operations
 *****************

 Log into the platform and open a workflow that has data in the table.
-Click in the |fa-cog| *More* link in the top-bar menu.
+Click in the *More* link in the top-bar menu.
 Select the option *Column operations*.
 The next page shows the information about the columns:

 .. figure:: /scaptures/tutorial_details_1.png
    :align: center